WAAM

 Additive Manufacturing

-Additive manufacturing significantly reduces material waste, energy consumption, and production costs by minimizing extensive post-processing.
-Its revolutionary design freedom enables lightweight construction and customization, ideal for sustainable small-series production.
+Additive manufacturing significantly reduces material waste, energy consumption, and production costs by minimizing complex machining processes.
+Its revolutionary design freedom enables lightweight construction and customization, making it ideal for sustainable small-batch production.

-Wire Arc Additive Manufacturing (WAAM) employs gas metal arc welding, using an electric arc to melt wire filler material layer by layer.
-Cold Metal Transfer technology minimizes heat input and further reduces energy use.
+WAAM uses gas metal arc welding, in which an electric arc is used to melt the wire and deposit it layer by layer.
+The Fronius Cold metal transfer (CMT®) technology minimizes heat input and further reduces energy consumption.

 Concept & Planning